abenevaut/vagrant-CSGO-server/README.md

 ### Apache2, PHP

 On the vagrant vm, a web server is installed.
-You can access it via 127.0.0.1:8088 The "Rokket" game server manager is installed as default website.
+You can access it via 127.0.0.1:8088 The "Rokket" game server manager is installed as default website (https://github.com/aaroniker/rokket).
 You can also use phpmyadmin at this address 127.0.0.1:8088/phpmyadmin

 All website content is available from you computer in : vagrant-CSGO-server/www *(1)